How to Get Rid of Chiggers in Your Yard

 DEET is a pesticide that’s proven to make short work of a chigger population, as are insecticides containing carbaryl, bifenthrin, or permethrin.
 However, these can be toxic to humans and pets, and they don’t discriminate between undesirable mites and beneficial bugs, like bees.
 Give other options the ol’ college try before resorting to these types of chemicals, and be sure to educate yourself fully about the disadvantages of using these chemicals.

 It’s one thing to know how to get rid of chigger bites, but actually preventing them can be a different matter altogether.
-Consider calling a pest-control professional if your chigger problem is more than you can handle.
+Consider calling a professional form one of the best pest control companies (such as Orkin or Terminix) if your chigger problem is more than you can handle.
 Although they probably deploy pesticides, their know-how and experience means that they’ll do so with caution, precision, and control to do the least harm.

 What do chigger bites look like?

 It’s a sure sign that you’ve fallen victim to this mite’s bite if you notice tiny red spots or specks on your body, particularly a line or a cluster of them.
 Such clusters commonly appear around a person’s waist or ankles.
 You may also notice raised red bumps or welts.
 Some folks develop a hives-like rash that can take up to several weeks to heal.
 Look at pictures of chigger bites to help determine which kind of mite has left its mark on you.

 Depending on the victim’s body chemistry, skin sensitivity, or allergies, the appearance of red bug bites from chiggers can closely resemble those of mosquitos, spiders, or other insects.
 The intense itching, as well as the telltale clusters of red, inflamed-looking spots, will signify that chiggers are the culprit.

 How to Prevent Chigger Bites